aukletio/Auklet-Client-C/README.md

 the README for the [Auklet Releaser][auklet_releaser] for releasing instructions.

-The Auklet-Client assumes the following things:
+The Auklet-Client assumes two things:
 - Auklet-Client assumes it is the parent process of your program.
-- Auklet-Client assumes that it has permission to create files in ./.auklet.
 - Auklet-Client assumes that the user running the Auklet integrated app has permissions to read and write the current directory.
-- Auklet-Client assumes that it has Internet access.

 ## Quickstart